- Facts, Reporting, & Competing Views

 Sending hard copy to ACLU is best, but please e-mail us a copy of your letters to any ACLU representative (and send copies of any substantive responses).
-We also urge you to speak with your state ACLU chapter (see ACLU.org for a listing) and share your communications with us.
+We also urge you to speak with your state ACLU chapter and share your communications with us.

 On November 20, 2002, the ACLU of Southern California passed a policy on commercial speech that directly contradicts the ACLU of Northern California’s defense of Nike’s alleged right to lie.
 While this is not a strongly worded policy and it sticks narrowly to the commercial vs. non-commercial speech framing, it is a great first step in provoking needed debate within the ACLU.